0

 Ref.
 2401, Lord Elgin 30 jewel model “E”, solid 10k gold case

 Notes: Elegant 33 mm diameter solid 10k gold case (ref.
 2401), made by Queens Watch Case Co. of New York.
 Identified as Lord Elgin 30 jewel model “E”.
-Only one dial type is known.
+Only one dial type is known for Model “E”, and it appears to be identical to the dial used on the Lord Elgin “K” model (ref.
+2435).
 Only two mentions of this watch are known in Elgin advertising.
-Rare.
+Rarely seen.
+See our YouTube video discussing this watch.

 ✧⋄⋆⋅⋆⋄✧